Knight-Swift Transportation (KNX)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Knight-Swift Transportation has shown impressive cash profitability, enabling it to ride out cyclical downturns more easily while maintaining its investments in new and existing offerings.
-The company’s free cash flow margin averaged 8.2% over the last five years, better than the broader industrials sector.
+Knight-Swift Transportation has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 7.5% over the last five years, slightly better than the broader industrials sector.

 10. Return on Invested Capital (ROIC)